esnet/iperf/docs/dev.rst

 * *MINOR* version when adding functionality in a backwards-compatible manner, and

 * *PATCH* version when making backwards-compatible bug fixes.

+The iperf3 developers aim to produce two software releases per year, in April and October.
+These releases, indicated by a new minor version number, are essentially snapshots of the `master` codeline, and might contain new features or functionality.

+Between these releases, the developers might need to release patch releases to address major bugs or security vulnerabilities.
+These will generally be based on the most recent minor release and will increment the patch version number component.
+Typically they will only contain selected fixes cherry-picked from the `master` codeline, which will be rolled up into the next minor release.

 Release Engineering Checklist
 -----------------------------